nadar/yii-rest-client/README.md

 > Based on LUYA Headless Library which is similar to Yii Active Record but for any REST API.

+It works with Yii Framework out of the box, therefore those things are included:

++ Use `fields` in your requests
++ Use `sort` in your requests
++ Working with `expand`
++ Caching
++ CRUD (Create new records, Read records, Update records, Delete records) API operations
++ Similar to Yii Framework Active Query and Active Record

 ## Installation